 The Social Justice Research Academy brings students — from across the USA and around the world — together with Penn faculty to examine the historical importance and the contemporary relevance of struggles to overcome inequality and injustice.

-Morning Lectures and Discussions - Attend classes with Penn faculty from several disciplines, including urban/global studies, philosophy, race and gender, economics and community development, politics, law and policy, history, sociology, environment, and public health.
+Morning Lectures and Discussions - Attend classes with Penn faculty from several disciplines, including urban/global studies, philosophy, religious studies, race and gender, economics and community development, politics, law and policy, history, sociology, environment, and public health.

 The promise of – and the struggle for – freedom is one of the enduring narratives of human society.
 The faculty will call upon knowledge and experience from many sources:

 This academy has been designed for students who are interested in:

 R. Scott Hanson is a Lecturer in the Department of History at the University of Pennsylvania, where he teaches courses in American history on a range of topics.
 He earned his Ph.D. from the University of Chicago in 2002 and has been at Penn since 2012.
 Dr. Hanson is also an affiliate of the Pluralism Project at Harvard University and the author of City of Gods: Religious Freedom, Immigration, and Pluralism in Flushing, Queens (New York: Fordham University Press, 2016).

 Are you a School District of Philadelphia public or charter high school student?
 If so, learn how you could attend this program free of charge through our Penn Summer Scholars Program.